 Note 1: To be taken by the Spanish major during the senior year.
+Note 2: Pass/Fail grading.
 Note 3: The fee for the senior exit examination is paid by the student: Praxis II, specialty test in Spanish.

 SPA 459.
 Instructional Design and Strategies.
 2.